Tiendil/feeds.fun/README.md

 # Screenshots

-*GUI is still in early development steps, like the whole project.
+*GUI is still in the early development stage, like the whole project.
 It will become more pleasurable.*

 - From the news for the last week, sorted by score.
 - Show only news about `game-development` from `reddit.com`.